 A second element of the post-crisis TBTF reforms was an agreement to enhance the intensity and effectiveness of the supervision of SIFIs.
-Under more intense supervision, moral hazard should be reduced, as supervisors can intervene to change the behaviour of managers.
+With more intense supervision, moral hazard should be reduced, as supervisors can intervene to influence the behaviour of managers.
 In 2010, the FSB, in consultation with the International Monetary Fund (IMF), released a report on this topic.
 The report set out recommendations in areas such as supervisory mandates, independence, resources, supervisory powers, improved techniques, group-wide and consolidated supervision, and supervisory colleges.
-Some of these recommendations were also incorporated in the 2012 update of the BCBS Basel Core Principles.
+Some of these recommendations were also incorporated in the 2012 update of the BCBS Basel Core Principles for Effective Banking Supervision (BCPs).

 Subsequent FSB recommendations in 2011 and 2012 strengthened the supervisory expectations relating to financial institutions' risk governance, internal controls and risk management, as well as their risk data aggregation and risk reporting capabilities.
 This was followed by FSB guidance on enhanced supervision and heightened supervisory expectations on risk appetite frameworks and risk culture.
 The BCBS published principles for effective risk data aggregation and risk reporting (2013), and for supervisory colleges (2014).
+Overall, the reports suggest that good progress has been made but that more remains to be done.
+Further detail on the findings is set out at Annex C.